Melbourne: Top 10 Things to Do

 Parliament House

-The building is set in the pretty Parliament Gardens with a fountain installation which looked very inviting on a hot day.
+The building is set in the pretty Parliament Gardens with a fountain installation which looks very inviting on a hot day.

 Parliament Gardens